thepika206/play-blackjack/README.md

 - Running card count (Hi Lo system)

 # Background
-- I created a [ Blackjack game ](https://thepika206-play-blackjack.netlify.app/)as an individual project at General Assembly
+- This was an individual project at General Assembly
-- I am really proud of how I used CSS grid to manage a desktop and mobile view.
+- I used CSS grid to manage a desktop and mobile view and learned a lot about state management.

 # Technologies Used